-Note: (PSoC 6-BLE only)During production, the device address is programmed into the user area of the supervisory flash (Sflash) location for the device address (Row 0) via the SWD interface.
-Normally, this address must be programmed only once during mass production, and then never changed infield.
-However, application flash can be reprogrammed in-field many times.
+For PSoCTM Bluetooth® LE only Legacy Stack (PSoCTM 63), during production, the device address is programmed into the user area of the supervisory flash (Sflash) location for the device address (Row 0) via the SWD interface.
+Normally, this address must be programmed only once during mass production, and then never changed in-field.
+However, application flash can be reprogrammed infield many times.